os-chip-design/os-chip-design/README.md

 https://symbiflow-examples.readthedocs.io/en/latest/

-A refernce to an SPI Flash model: https://github.com/pulp-platform/pulp/tree/master/rtl/vip/spi_flash
+A reference to an SPI Flash model (implementations of many IO devices are in their own repos): https://github.com/pulp-platform/pulp/tree/master/rtl/vip/spi_flash

 ### Machine setup for Caravel